-Travel Provider Resources
+Travel Planner Resources

-Questions to consider in planning a journey:
+CARE questions to consider when planning a journey:

-Pre-Trip Awareness
+Pre-Trip

 1. Planning to travel with an open mind sets you up to take the first step in Peacebuilding.
-Embrace each destination, it’s people & culture with respect & without judgement.
+Embrace each destination, it’s people & culture with curiosity, respect & without judgement.

 3. Learn basic dos and don’ts for behavior, dress, and etiquette in the area you’re visiting.